15 Best Hikes in Sydney (From Bush to Coast)

 Grade: Easy / moderate

-The beauty of this walk is that you can park your car at Rose Bay or Watsons Bay and catch a ferry back to where you started.
-Ferry services frequently run between Watsons Bay and Rose Bay.
+Another appealing aspect of this walk is the option to park at either Rose Bay or Watsons Bay and take a ferry back to your starting point.

 Distance: 8 km (one way)